jalopezW/Apex-Casino/README.md

 Note to self/group: put issues here.

 ## Like this project?
-Buy me a coffee!
+Buy us a coffee.

 Just kidding use this to your own heart's content as this project is completely free and open source.